Kuebler-IT/container-baseimage/README.md

 EXPOSE 80 443
 ```

-The Dockerfile contains directives to download nginx and php7.0-fpm from apt-get but all the initial setup will take place in install.sh file (called by /container/tool/install-service tool) for a better build experience.
+The Dockerfile contains directives to download nginx and php7.0-fpm from apt-get but all the initial setup will take place in install.sh file (called by install-service tool) for a better build experience.
 The time consuming download task is decoupled from the initial setup to make great use of docker build cache.
 If an install.sh file is changed the builder will not have to download again nginx and php7.0-fpm add will just run install scripts.

 Maybe you already read that in the previous example ?Sorry.